-This chart details the Hole Cards that we believe you should open with in an 8-max No-Limit Hold ‘Em tournament without antes – such as Match Poker Online’s™ Scrap game.
-They are dependent on your position, explained below.
+This chart details the Hole Cards that we believe you should open with in an 8-max No-Limit Hold ‘Em tournament without antes – such as Match Poker Online’s™ Battle Royale tournament.
+These provide your Pre-Flop Ranges depending on your position, as explained below.

 The positions around a table in an 8-player game, clockwise from the Dealer Button, are:

 - Under The Gun +1 (UTG+1)

 This chart shows all the possible Hole Cards you could be dealt – ‘s’ for ‘suited’ and ‘o’ for ‘offsuit’.